Odessa, Texas: Etymology

+Odessa is said to have been named after Odessa in the Russian Empire (present day Odesa, Ukraine).
+The settlement was named by Ukrainian workers building a railway in 1881, because the terrain reminded them of their homeland; the local shortgrass prairies resembled the steppes of the Russian Empire.

 Geography

 Odessa is located along the southwestern edge of the Llano Estacado in West Texas.
 It is situated above the Permian Basin, a large sedimentary deposit that contains significant reserves of oil and natural gas.